 Californians’ generally drive to the trail.
 If you are coming from further afield, you probably want to look at travel a little further in advance.
-I was travelling to the JMT from the U.K., which looked to be an impossible task at first!
-But it was actually pretty straightforward.

-Book on trail accommodation (optional)
+Book on trail accommodation (Optional)

-If your budget can accommodate it (pun intended), there are some options on the trail for a night away from your tent.
+There are some options on the trail for a night away from your tent.
 They are popular, so if you are keen you need to book as far ahead as possible (six months for Muir Trail Ranch).

 Aside from the obvious budgetary considerations, you should consider whether having a set date and place to be is something that you want, or whether you’d like to keep things a little looser.

-Book off trail accommodation (optional)
+Book off trail accommodation (Optional)